Ben Walsh

-Benjamin R. Walsh (born July 4, 1979) is an American politician currently serving as the 54th Mayor of Syracuse, New York.
-Walsh assumed office on January 1, 2018, as the first independent mayor of Syracuse and the second without major party support since Louis Will in 1913.
+Benjamin R. Walsh is an American politician who served as the 54th Mayor of Syracuse, New York from 2018 to 2025.
+An independent, Walsh is the first person to be elected mayor of Syracuse without major party support since Louis Will in 1913.

 Early life and education

-Walsh is the son of former congressman James T. "Jim" Walsh and grandson of former congressman and mayor of Syracuse, New York, William F. Walsh, both of whom represented Central New York as Republicans.
+Walsh is the son of former congressman James T. "Jim" Walsh and the grandson of former congressman and Syracuse mayor William F. Walsh, both of whom represented Central New York as Republicans.

 Walsh grew up as one of three children in the Strathmore neighborhood.
 He graduated from Westhill High School in 1997.
 Walsh attended Ithaca College and graduated with a B.A. in Political Science.
 He also received a Master's degree in Public Administration from the Maxwell School of Citizenship and Public Affairs at Syracuse University in 2005.

 Career

-Walsh began his policy career working for Laborers Local 633, working on construction jobs around Onondaga Lake after his graduation from Ithaca College.
-Following this, he worked for the political actions staff of the American Federation of Labor and Congress of Industrial Organizations in Albany.
+Walsh began his policy career working for Laborers Local 633 on construction jobs around Onondaga Lake.
+Later, he worked for the political actions staff of the American Federation of Labor and Congress of Industrial Organizations in Albany.
 In 2002, Walsh returned to Syracuse to run his father's congressional campaign.
 Following his father's campaign, Walsh traveled to Ireland, where he stayed for three months and interned for then Prime Minister of Ireland Bertie Ahern.

 Walsh eventually returned to Syracuse to work for SUNY College of Environmental Science and Forestry, educating municipalities about brownfields.
 He went on to become the deputy commissioner of the city's Department of Neighborhood and Business Development under previous mayor Stephanie Miner.
 Here, Walsh created the Greater Syracuse Land Bank and was part of the redevelopment of Hotel Syracuse.
 He also worked on the Metropolitan Development Association, a precursor to CenterState CEO.
 Additionally, Walsh served on several boards and community groups around Syracuse, including serving as president of the Gifford Foundation board.

-After resigning from his position at city hall in 2015, Walsh worked for Mackenzie Hughes law firm as Business Development Director, prior to launching his campaign to become the mayor of Syracuse.
+After resigning from his position at city hall in 2015, Walsh worked for Mackenzie Hughes law firm as Business Development Directo prior to launching his campaign to become the mayor of Syracuse.